alttch/bma-info/eva4/hmi/userdata.rst

 .. code:: yaml

     user_data:
       max_records: 100
       max_record_length: 16384

 Where

 * **max_records** maximum number of data records a user can have
 * **max_record_length** maximum JSON-serialized length of a single record

-To completely disable user data functionality, either set limits to zeroes or remove the field from the service configuration completely.
+To disable user data functionality, either set limits to zeroes or remove the field from the service configuration completely.